Metro and Apple roll out mobile payment system in virtual wallet and new app

 Several U.S. transit systems are using various forms of mobile payment systems.
 New York’s Metropolitan Transportation Authority released its OMNY contactless fare payment system last year, and the Chicago Transit Authority uses a system called Ventra.
 San Francisco and Boston systems also accept mobile payment.

-However, it was a more complex process to develop a system that would work with Metro’s distance-based fare system, officials said, and therefore took longer.
+It was a more complex process to develop a system that would work with Metro’s distance-based fare system, officials said, and therefore took longer.

-Metro said the virtual card will still work even if a rider’s phone dies, using a small amount of emergency power that dead iPhones retain to quickly begin recharging once connected to a power source.
+Metro said the virtual card will work even if a rider’s phone dies, using a small amount of emergency power that dead iPhones retain to quickly begin recharging once connected to a power source.

-The system includes auto-reload features and the new funds will be available instantaneously and not hours later as when using Metro’s website to reload cards, officials said.
+The system includes auto-reload features and the new funds will be available instantaneously instead of hours later as when using Metro’s website to reload cards, officials said.

-Users do not have to download the new Metro mobile app to put a virtual fare card in their Apple Wallet.

 Metro began trying to create a mobile payment system more than five years ago when it launched a pilot program that allowed passengers to use their smartphones, debit and credit cards to pay for rides at 10 Metro stations and on six Metrobus routes.